gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

  * Independent: no coordination, every process follows its extracted links
  * Dynamic assignment: a central coordinator dynamically divides the web into small partitions and assigns each partition to a process
  * Static assignment: Web is partitioned and assigned without a central coordinator before the crawl starts
    - Firewall mode:
    - cross-mode
    - exchange mode
- * If exchange mode is used, communication can be limited by:
+     * If exchange mode is used, communication can be limited by: Batch communication and Replication
-  - Batch communication:
-  - Replication

 ## The behavior of a Web crawler is the outcome of a combination of policies:
  * A selection policy that states which pages to download.